peterparkedcar165/nospell2024.4/README.md

 # No Spell

 ## Mechanics:
-### This mod will add no active spells, but rather passives, and changes in mechanics.
+### This mod will add classes with ONE active spell.
+No Origins used.
 ## Identities:
 ### Class
 #### Archer